Tonbridge to Penshurst Walk

 Transport

-At the end of the Main Walk there is an hourly off-peak service from Penshurst station back to Tonbridge.
+Penshurst station is on a sleepy branch line with an hourly off-peak service back to Tonbridge.
 Alternatively, you can take a train in the other direction and change at Redhill for Victoria or London Bridge; an “Any Permitted” Penshurst ticket is valid on both routes.
 There is a frequent service back from Tonbridge for the walk options finishing there.

 If you want to finish the walk in Penshurst village, Metrobus 231 & 233 go via Penshurst station to Edenbridge in one direction and Tunbridge Wells in the other (Mon–Sat).

-If driving, the large station car park in Tonbridge costs £7.90 Mon–Fri, £6 Sat, £3.50 Sun & BH (2023).
+If driving, the large station car park in Tonbridge costs around £8 Mon–Fri, £6 Sat, £3.50 Sun & BH (2024).
 On the Main Walk you could park in the lane leading to the south side of Penshurst station and take a train to Tonbridge for the start.

 Suggested Train